GP-Stanley/tech264-cloud-linux/scripting/what_is_the_cloud.md

 ![cloud_provider_market_share](image-5.png)

 ## Market Share of Cloud Providers:
-* `AWS`: Dominates the market, known for its broad range of services, particularly IaaS and PaaS.
+* `Amazon Web Services` (AWS): Dominates the market, known for its broad range of services, particularly IaaS and PaaS.
 * `Microsoft Azure`: Second largest, integrates well with Microsoft products, popular for PaaS solutions.
 * `Google Cloud`: Known for machine learning and big data analytics.

 ## Largest Cloud Providers' Strengths:
 1. `AWS`: Wide variety of services, scalability, global reach.
+   - Cheapest VM's out of these three.
 2. `Azure`: Strong integration with Microsoft products (Office 365, Windows).
 3. `Google Cloud Platform` (GCP): Leading in data processing, AI, and analytics.
+   - If you're an expert in GCP, you're invaluable.
+It's a niche.

 ## Which Cloud Provider Is Best?
 It depends on your needs: